Want to schedule a visit?

 Please Note: All guided visits are full for the remainder of the 2013-2014 school year.
 Please feel free to apply for a self-guided visit here.
 You are welcome to apply for a guided visit for the 2014-2015 school year below.
 (We do not offer guided visits in the summer).

-- Visits can be scheduled to begin as soon as the museum opens.
+- Guided visits can be scheduled to begin at 9:30AM.
 Click here to view museum hours.

 Shaping Identity – Who are we?